 Lowell postulated the existence of a planet beyond Neptune and began in earnest in 1905 until his death in 1916 to search for the ninth planet, Planet X. It was not until 1930 that this new planet was discovered by astronomer Clyde W. Tombaugh at the Lowell Observatory.
 It was given the name Pluto.
 Today, Pluto due to rules defining a planet is no longer considered to be a planet in its own right.

-The observatory offer several tours of the facility as well as a museum with some interesting exhibits on the astronomical research activities of the Lowell Observatory past, present and future.
-We decided to join the night program, where they give talks on the solar system, the lives of stars and the exploring the science of galaxies and universes.
+The observatory offers several tours of the facility as well as a museum with some interesting exhibits on the astronomical research activities of the Lowell Observatory past, present and future.
+We decided to join the night program, where they give talks on the solar system, the lives of stars and exploring the science of galaxies and universes.
 As well as the talks there are demonstrations and the opportunity to view the stars through the Observatory’s telescopes (weather permitting).